In some of our class examples, we suggested that our objects should have properties like WorldPosition

 - where that character currently exists in the world.

-We could store this as 3 separate properties, eg, an x, y and z co-ordinate.
-But for situations like this, it is much better to package these things together, as a single object.
+We could store this as 3 separate variables.
+But it is usually much better to package these coordinates together, so they can be used and transferred as a single object.

 , but there is an alternative - something called a structure, or struct